jasmina-dzurlic/Kassemble/README.md

 ### Working example

-In this working example we will use fastq files of sequence data for Escherichia coli found in the data folder of this repository.
+In this working example we will use `fasta files` of sequence data for Escherichia coli found in the data folder of this repository.

 ##### Install package